christopher-besch/earable_pdr/open_earable/lib/apps_tab/earable_pdr/README.md

 While many pedestrian dead reckoning applications place inertial-systems on the user's boots or chest, the Earable is worn in the user's ear and the phone in her pocket.
 Therefore, the Flutter App shows that accurate positioning can be achieved without special hardware.

+## Features
+- understand the geometry of you route (e.g. how does the walked path inside an IKEA store actually look like)
+- don't rely on GPS (e.g. underground)
+- variable data rates independent of sensor polling rates
+- gracefully handle sensor failure (i.e. BLE dropout, smartphone without barometer, ...)
+- adapt to changing sensor accuracies
+- Kalman Filter State also includes accuracy

 ## Used Sensors

 Two inertial systems provide sensor readings to the app, one in the user's pocket and another in the user's ear.